 To support: Follow Jimmy Pearl Street Shack on Instagram and book the truck for your next event.

-Former Panthers player Marcus Lucas opened Krustaceans as a way to bring good, low country seafood to the Queen City.
-And the best part is that customers can have spices and flavors added to their orders.
+Former Panthers player Marcus Lucas opened Krustaceans as a way to bring good, low-country seafood to Charlotte.
+Customers can have spices and flavors added to their orders.

 The southern-inspired juke joint run by husband and wife duo Greg and Subrina Collier has become a Camp North End staple.
-Since opening in March 2020, they’ve secured the No. 2 spot on Esquire’s list of best new restaurants in the U.S.
+The Colliers have been instrumental in taking Charlotte’s food scene to the next level.

 To support: Make a reservation here.